 It is our desire that your recovery be as smooth and pleasant as possible.
 Following these instructions will assist you, but if you have questions about your progress, please call the office 706-324-6106.
 The removal of impacted teeth is a serious surgical procedure.
 Post-operative care is very important.
 Unnecessary pain and the complications of infection and swelling can be minimized if the instructions are followed carefully.

-- The gauze pad placed over the surgical area should be kept in place for a half hour.
+- The gauze pad placed over the surgical area should be kept in place for one hour.
 After this time, the gauze pad should be removed and discarded.
-If bleeding persists, dampen a new gauze pad and replace in same area.

 - Vigorous mouth rinsing or touching the wound area following surgery should be avoided.
 This may initiate bleeding by causing the blood clot that has formed to become dislodged.

 - Take the prescribed pain medications as soon as you begin to feel discomfort this will usually coincide with the local anesthetic becoming diminished.

 - Restrict your activities the day of surgery and resume normal activity when you feel comfortable.

 - Place ice packs to the sides of your face where surgery was performed.
 Refer to the section on swelling for more details.

 After General Anesthesia or Intravenous or Oral Sedation